KEMIS-Systems/kemis-library/README.md

   InputTextArea,
-} from "kemis-react-form"; // Import the package import IMEquipment from "~/models/Equipments"; // Our custom model import axios from 'axios'; // Optional: To create the API instance to send the POST/PUT request
+} from "kemis-react-form"; // Import the package import IMEquipment from "~/models/Equipments"; // Our custom model import axios from "axios"; // Optional: To create the API instance to send the POST/PUT request

 interface IModalProps {
   header: string;